center-key/w3c-html-validator/README.md

       "all":        "html-validator --quiet"
    },
 ```

-Try out the script with the command: `npm run validate`

 Passing no parameters defaults to validating all HTML files in the project (skipping the
 **node_modules** folder).